 The School Committee may use the services provided by the town counsel.
 The Committee and the Superintendent may seek their services to counsel and represent the school district at various times.

-SOURCE: MASC
+SOURCE: MASC – Reviewed 2022

 LEGAL REFS.: M.G.L.
 71:37E; 71:37F